Master of Fine Art & Design Graduate Programs in Houston

 It’s hard to narrow down standard curriculum for Master of Fine Arts & Design Programs.
-Those concentrating in theatre aren’t going to learn the same material as a sculpting concentration!
+Those concentrating in theatre aren’t going to learn the same material as a sculpting concentration.
 What could be said is that master’s degree programs have the same end goal for their students.
 Each degree program aims to help students develop the techniques and methods to elevate and excel in their chosen medium through intense study, practical application, and faculty assistance.

 With a myriad of concentrations offered by universities, it’s no wonder that there is a wide assortment of future career paths that artists could pursue post-graduation.
 Depending on the focus of your master’s degree program, you could pursue one of these potential careers:

 Anyone who has considered a degree in the arts has probably had friends, family, and acquaintances worry about their future employment.
 While there is a plethora of career path options available, what of the career outlook?
 Some of these potential career paths appear to be growing.
-The Bureau of Labor Statistics project the following possible growth for the listed careers from 2014 to 2024:
+The Bureau of Labor Statistics project the following possible growth for the listed careers from 2020 to 2030:

 Additionally, according to the Bureau of Labor Statistics, artists’ incomes are often tied with the economy – when there is a surplus, people are more likely to make art purchases.[x]
-Though post-graduation compensation could vary by concentration, when taking artists and related workers into consideration, they earned, on a median, $58,450 in May of 2015.[xi]
+Though post-graduation compensation could vary by concentration, when taking artists and related workers into consideration, they earned, on a median, $49,120 in May of 2020.
+(Source: BLS.gov)

 Master of Fine Arts Programs are many – if there’s an art form, there is probably a degree program to match it.
 To narrow things down, keep in mind your own educational goals and necessities.
 What career do you wish to pursue post-graduation?
 How much time do you want to spend earning a degree?
 How could you incorporate class time into your weekly routine?
 Keeping this info in mind could be a great way to eliminate less than perfect fine arts design master’s degree programs.

-A master of fine arts places its emphasis on the development of the art as a skill.
+A master of fine arts (MFA) places its emphasis on the development of the art as a skill.
 Students could expect to engage with their chosen medium often – practical applications are this program’s MO.
 The intention behind this is to provide students with instruction that they may take with them into their future creative careers.
 In short, these degree programs focus on artists making art.

-A master of arts takes a more liberal arts approach in its education.
+A master of arts (MA) takes a more liberal arts approach in its education.
 These degree programs emphasize scholastic coursework in student’s pursuit of the arts, often focusing on curation, critique, and administration.
 These degrees may often prepare students to pursue future careers in arts administration roles.

 As stated, there’s a lot of concentrations in fine arts design degree programs!
 While many generalities are hard to pull out, when it comes to admission requirements, there are a few similarities.
 For admission, students may be required to supply a 2.5 to 3.0 undergraduate GPA with their application.
 Variation may occur with required supplemental application materials.
 Depending on your intended concentration, you may be requested to submit previous work such as portfolios, sketch books, auditions, or musical recordings.
 These criteria may be department specific, so be sure to check your school’s requirements.